Urfa: Ottoman period

-Urfa was probably first annexed to the Ottoman Empire under Selim I around 1517.
-The first extant Ottoman tax register for the city, compiled in 1518, counted 1,082 families (700 Muslim and 382 Christian) in Urfa, which probably meant a total population of just over 5,500 people.
-The low population was probably because of political upheaval in the region – particularly the ongoing conflict with Safavid Iran.
-By 1526, the city's population had increased to 1,322 families (988 Muslim and 334 Christian), meaning an estimated population of about 8,000.
+Urfa was likely initially incorporated into the Ottoman Empire during the rule of Selim I around 1517.
+The earliest surviving Ottoman tax register for Urfa, compiled in 1518, documented 1,082 families (700 Muslim and 382 Christian), suggesting a total population slightly exceeding 5,500 people.
+The relatively low population figure can be attributed to political turmoil in the region, particularly the ongoing conflict with Safavid Iran.
+By 1526, the city's population had increased to 1,322 families (988 Muslim and 334 Christian), indicating an estimated population of approximately 8,000.

 Urfa experienced a renaissance under Ottoman rule.
 Industry and commerce picked back up, and its population rebounded, although it never reached the same population heights it had once held in the classical and early medieval periods.
 The high point lasted for about a century and a half, beginning with its conquest by the Ottomans.
 According to Mehmet Adil Saraç, Urfa's population first became majority Turkish sometime during this period, sometime between 1520 and 1570.

-One important event that contributed to the upswing in commerce was Süleyman the Magnificent's successful Mesopotamian campaign against Safavid Iran in 1534–36, which took Baghdad and increased the security of trade routes in Urfa's region.
 By 1566, a tax register shows the city with an estimated 13,000 to 14,000 people (1,704 Muslim families and 866 Christian families).
 At this point, the city was described as having five large mahalles, each named after one of the five city gates, and it "must have had an active textile industry".
 A bedestan is also recorded.
 Urfa's prosperity in the 1500s was based on both trade and agricultural production.
-In the countryside, there was a major "expansion of cultivated and inhabited land", resulting in abundant harvests reaching the city's markets.
-Meanwhile, the caravan trade continued to stimulate commercial activity – Urfa was an important entrepot on trade routes between Iran and Aleppo.
+Urfa was an important entrepot on trade routes between Iran and Aleppo.

 Because of its prosperity, Urfa's population grew as it attracted residents from nearby cities.
-In 1571, a government report indicated that most of the government employees under the governor of Diyarbakır were actually living in Urfa instead.
 In 1586, Ottoman authorities created the Eyalet of Raqqa out of territories that had previously belonged to the Eyalet of Diyarbekir, and Urfa became "the center of economic and political power" in this new province.

-At the same time, the city's prosperity attracted bandits and nomadic tribes.
-A report from October 1565 indicates that the wealthy, populous villages around Urfa were suffering from banditry, and another report from November 1588 indicates that there was a large-scale uprising of Bedouin tribes in the region.
-For most of the 1500s, this was mostly a rural problem; Urfa itself was mostly unaffected.
+At the same time, the city's prosperity attracted bandits and nomadic tribes, although the urban population was largely unaffected.
 That changed at the end of the century, when the revolt of Karayazıcı Abdulhalim turned Urfa into a battlefield.